 My relationship with my dad had always been rocky and played a large role in my life at the time.

 I was trying to bury my feelings and pretend like everything was okay.

 I didn’t know what was going on and felt like drinking was the answer.
 While superficially I was having fun, deep down I was masking away everything that would make me feel vulnerable.
 I didn’t want to let anyone in and being the fun, the bubbly girl was the only way I knew how to deal.

 Fast forward four years.

 I was now starting college and had honestly taken a course in drinking throughout high school.
 I started school and could outdrink most of my guy friends, I wasn’t the girl throwing up in the bathroom at the end of the night.
-I didn’t need chasers and was the essential to having fun.
+I didn’t need chasers and was essential to having fun.

 When my world turned upside down the moment my dad and I had a fallout my mood disorder started to pop up more.

 While I wasn’t rightfully diagnosed until the end of my freshman year, I was still very much living the symptoms and side effects.